hupili/python-for-data-and-media-communication-gitbook/notes-week-07.md

 - Master the basic of `pandas`
 - Can perform data cleaning and pre-processing via table manipulation
+- Can use `pandas` as "Excel in Python"

 <!-- - Master the schema of "data-driven story telling": the crowd \(pattern\) and the outlier \(anomaly\)
 - Can efficiently manipulate structured table formatted datasets